Academic Catalog

 Explicate procedures used in fighting major fires, fires in buildings under construction and fires in various types of buildings.

-Delineate the procedures for post-fire analysis in order to improve performance.
+Delineate the procedures for post-incident analysis (PIA) in order to improve performance.

 3 Credits3 Weekly Lecture Hours